Skip to main content

 The Tests

 To fairly test portable tire inflators and air compressors, we examined a number of different factors using the same vehicle, a 2014 Subaru BRZ.
-The vehicle’s driver-side front tire was subjected to dozens of deflations only to have it reinflated, again and again, likely to the annoyance of neighbors wondering why someone would work on a car during the day, then again in the evening.
+The vehicle’s driver-side front tire was subjected to dozens of deflations only to be reinflated, again and again.
+(Apologies to any neighbors wondering why someone would work on a car during the day, then again in the evening.)

-First, we compared and recorded a number of objective attributes for each of the air compressors in our test group, including power cord and hose length, size, weight and, what, if any, accessories the compressor came with.
+First, we compared and recorded a number of objective attributes for each of the air compressors in our test group.
+We measured power cord and hose length, size, weight and, what, if any, accessories the compressor came with.

-Once we had all of the information we needed.
-The objective measurements we collected during testing were averaged and weighted.
-These results were then considered, along with the subjective impressions we had of each device in our test group, to determine which inflator we should recommend.
+Once we had all of the information we needed, we averaged and weighted the objective measurements we collected during testing.
+We combined our subjective results with our subjective impressions of each device in our test group to determine where we ranked each air pump.

 What to Know About Portable Tire Inflators and Air Compressors